realeyes-media/re-next-test/hugo/content/blog/angularjs-log-provider.md

 Enabling the $logProvider is as simple as injecting the $log object into your object and then calling $log.debug(); to send logs to the console.

 Example:
-<iframe src="http://jsfiddle.net/jccrosby/7qpzB/embedded/js,html,result" height="300" width="100%" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
+<iframe width="100%" height="300" src="//jsfiddle.net/bp3289/qabwzs2h/2/embedded/js,html,css,result" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

 ## Turning off logging